 Refer to the current class schedule for important dates.
 Campus policy prohibits students from dropping courses after the census date without documented reasons and administrative approval.

 Students must maintain good academic standing in order to continue enrollment in the program.
-Participation in the High School University Program does not automatically qualify a student to regular CSU admission.
+Participation in the High School University Program does not automatically qualify a student for regular CSU admission.